Error Checking Test

 What do Error Checking Tests assess?

-Error checking tests are designed to measure a candidate’s attention to detail and ability to spot errors in different data sets.
-It demands a high level of concentration due to the fact that candidates are required to compare two different sets of data that both contain a lot of numerical and letter-based information.
-Error checking tests are particularly useful in jobs that require accuracy and have a degree of repetition or when high levels of concentration are required to be sustained.
+Error Checking Tests are designed to measure a candidate’s attention to detail and ability to spot errors in different data sets.
+They demand a high level of concentration because candidates are required to compare two different sets of data that both contain a lot of numerical and verbal information.
+Error checking tests are particularly useful in jobs that require accuracy and have a degree of repetition or when high levels of concentration need to be sustained.

-Our error checking test consists of a total of 50 questions that must be completed in 10 minutes.
-There are 10 unique question sets and each comprises of five individual questions.
-The task is to check whether information in the ‘pick manifest’ (at the bottom) is correctly presented in the ‘consignment details’ (at the top).
-For columns marked with an asterisk (*) the candidate also has to check whether the ‘key’ has been applied correctly.
+Our error checking test consists of a total of 50 items that must be completed in 10 minutes.
+There are 10 unique question sets and each is comprised of 5 individual questions.
+The goal is to check whether information in the ‘pick manifest’ (at the bottom) is correctly presented in the ‘consignment details’ (at the top).
+For columns marked with an asterisk (*), the candidate also must check whether the ‘key’ has been applied correctly.
 Different question sets follow different formats and have different keys to interpret.
-There can be more than one error in an item and some may have no errors at all.
+There can be more than 1 error in an item, and some may have no errors at all.
 Candidates must select all options that apply.

 How to do well in your Error Checking Test